Kris Drake, MHA, FACHE,

 Dr. Ronald A. Charles, MD MHA FACP FACHE, is the new Medical Director of the Ingham Community Health Centers.
 Dr. Charles is the former Vice President of Medical Affairs for Buckeye Community Health Plan, a 350,000-member managed care plan serving the Ohio Covered Family and Children, and Aged Blind and Disabled Medicaid programs, as well as the Medicare, dual eligible, and health exchange populations.
 During his tenure at Centene Corporation, he helped the Ohio subsidiary to grow from 120,000 members to 350,000 members which increased the plan to a two-billion-dollar health company, oversaw 2 successful NCQA audits, and has zero turnover of medical directors for the last 5 years.
 In addition, he spearheaded an effort to maintain the Illinois plan's good relationship with the state after an abrupt change of medical affairs leadership without any loss of the organization's reputation.
 Dr. Charles has worked in federally qualified community health centers (FQHCs) as both practitioner and as a medical director, and in academic medicine as an assistant professor in Internal Medicine at Wayne State prior to working in Medicaid manage care.
 He has a master's in Health Services Administration from Salve Regina University.
 He is a fellow of both the American College of Physicians and the American College of Healthcare Executives.
 He is also a member of the National Medical Association, American Medical Association, Association for Physician Leadership, and the National Association of Health Services Executives.
 Dr. Charles is a native of Detroit, Michigan and is a graduate of Cass Technical High School, the University of Michigan, and Wayne State University School of Medicine.
 A board-certified internist, Ronald completed his residency in Internal Medicine at Rush Presbyterian St. Luke's Medical Center in Chicago, Illinois and has worked with the medically under-served throughout his medical career.
 He is a volunteer physician with the Cabrini Clinic, an active member of St. Matthew's & St. Joseph's Episcopal Church, Phi Beta Sigma Fraternity, Inc., and the Chair of The Crescent Educational Foundation of Detroit.
 In his free time, Dr. Charles enjoys attending museums, the theater, travel, hiking, and photography.
 We are excited to have him join us.

-Dr. Monica Stafford, DDS, Interim Dental Director, received a Master of Public Administration and Health Care Administration degree from Western Michigan University and a Doctor of Dental Surgery (DDS) degree from the University of Michigan. she is a retired United States Army Reserves Dental Officer Colonel, who has worked in general and private dentistry practice.
+Dr. Monica Stafford, DDS, is the new Dental Director of the Ingham Community Health Centers Dental Services.
+She received a Master of Public Administration and Health Care Administration degree from Western Michigan University and a Doctor of Dental Surgery (DDS) degree from the University of Michigan. she is a retired United States Army Reserves Dental Officer Colonel, who has worked in general and private dentistry practice.
 Dr. Stafford provides direct patient care and oversees all dental services within the Ingham Community Health Centers and Ingham County Jail, together with school-age and community-based oral health programs.
-Dr. Stafford assumed the position of Interim Dental Director on February 17, 2020.
+Dr. Stafford assumed the position of Interim Dental Director in February, 2020 and was promoted to Dental Director on August 31, 2020.

 Brittany Moore, RN, MSN-PH, Clinical Services Manager, holds a Master of Science in Nursing with Public Health focus (MSN-PH) from Grand Canyon University.
 Brittany began her employment with the Ingham Community Health Centers in 2012 as Health Center Nurse in the Ryan White Program.
 In 2017, Brittany became the Ryan White Program's Senior Nurse Program Manager providing clinical oversight and program management.
 In September 2019, Brittany was promoted to Clinical Services Manager for the Ingham Community Health Centers where she is responsible for developing, facilitating and implementing clinical support services for the Ingham Community Health Centers, meanwhile ensuring programs operate in accordance with the local, state and federal standards.